harry0316/ClearBite/README.md

 ## Future Implementations

-expand to smartPhone using ReactNative or using PWA (Progressive Web App) to make app look like mobile app.
+expand to smartPhone using ReactNative or using PWA (Progressive Web App) to make the app look like a mobile app.
-Apply Barcode reader function
+Apply the Barcode reader function